laravel/docs/queues.md

 As you can see, the `queue:work` job supports most of the same options available to `queue:listen`.
 You may use the `php artisan help queue:work` job to view all of the available options.

+#### Coding Considerations For Daemon Queue Listeners

+Daemon queue workers do not restart the framework before processing each job.
+Therefore, you should be careful to free any heavy resources before your job finishes.
+For example, if you are doing image manipulation with the GD library, you should free the memory with `imagedestroy` when you are done.

+Similarly, your database connection may disconnect when being used by long-running daemon.
+You may use the `DB::reconnect` method to ensure you have a fresh connection.

+<a name="deploying-with-daemon-queue-listeners"></a>
 ### Deploying With Daemon Queue Listeners

 Since daemon queue workers are long-lived processes, they will not pick up changes in your code without being restarted.
 So, the simplest way to deploy an application using daemon queue workers is to restart the workers during your deployment script.
 You may gracefully restart all of the workers by including the following command in your deployment script:

 	php artisan queue:restart

-This command will gracefully instruct all queue workers to restart after they finish processing their current job.
+This command will gracefully instruct all queue workers to restart after they finish processing their current job so that no existing jobs are lost.

 > **Note:** This command relies on the cache system to schedule the restart.
 By default, APCu does not work for CLI jobs.
 If you are using APCu, add `apc.enable_cli=1` to your APCu configuration.

-### Coding Considerations For Daemon Queue Listeners

-Daemon queue workers do not restart the framework before processing each job.
-Therefore, you should be careful to free any heavy resources before your job finishes.
-For example, if you are doing image manipulation with the GD library, you should free the memory with `imagedestroy` when you are done.

-Similarly, your database connection may disconnect when being used by long-running daemon.
-You may use the `DB::reconnect` method to ensure you have a fresh connection.

-<a name="failed-jobs"></a>
+<a name="dealing-with-failed-jobs"></a>
-## Failed Jobs
+## Dealing With Failed Jobs

 Since things don't always go as planned, sometimes your queued jobs will fail.
 Don't worry, it happens to the best of us!
 Laravel includes a convenient way to specify the maximum number of times a job should be attempted.
 After a job has exceeded this amount of attempts, it will be inserted into a `failed_jobs` table.
-The failed jobs table name can be configured via the `config/queue.php` configuration file.
+The name of the failed jobs can be configured via the `config/queue.php` configuration file.

 To create a migration for the `failed_jobs` table, you may use the `queue:failed-table` command:

 	php artisan queue:failed-table

-You can specify the maximum number of times a job should be attempted using the `--tries` switch on the `queue:listen` command:
+When running your [queue listener](#running-the-queue-listener), you may specify the maximum number of times a job should be attempted using the `--tries` switch on the `queue:listen` command:

 	php artisan queue:listen connection-name --tries=3

+<a name="failed-job-events"></a>
 ### Failed Job Events

-If you would like to register an event that will be called when a queue job fails, you may use the `Queue::failing` method.
+If you would like to register an event that will be called when a queued job fails, you may use the `Queue::failing` method.
 This event is a great opportunity to notify your team via e-mail or [HipChat](https://www.hipchat.com).
+For example, we may attach a callback to this event from the `AppServiceProvider` that is included with Laravel:

 	<?php namespace App\Providers;